tatianathevisionary/future-of-work/CODE_OF_CONDUCT.md

 **🤝 Together, we create a space where everyone can contribute to operational excellence**

-*Last updated: December 2024 | Next review: March 2025*
+*Last updated: August 2025 | Next review: March 2025*

 </div>